 The Old Town of this charming city is a testament to its rich history and culture.
 Its narrow winding streets, cobblestone pathways, and distinct Adriatic charm make it the perfect place for an afternoon of exploration and is one of the best things to do in Split, Croatia.
 From Diocletian’s Palace, one of its most significant landmarks, to impressive churches and plazas, this part of Split has something sure to please everyone.

 The Old Town is also home to some of the best free activities in Split, as well as a variety of great restaurants, bars, and shops.
 Wander around the winding streets and check out the unique architecture or sit back and relax on one of its many outdoor terraces while enjoying a refreshing drink.

-Split’s Old Town is protected by UNESCO and is the best place to start exploring Split.
+UNESCO protects Split’s Old Town and is the best place to explore Split.
 There are a variety of tours that cover everything from Split’s history to its most interesting attractions.
 To discover the best-kept secrets of the Old Town, we recommend going on this highly-rated walking tour.

 2. Swim at Bacvice Beach

 Bacvice Beach is the perfect spot for a refreshing dip in the clear Adriatic waters.
 With its soft, powdery sand and charming beachfront cafes, it’s easy to see why so many locals and tourists flock here to take a plunge.

 On weekends, the beach is filled with people playing volleyball and other beach sports like split-ball – a popular local game that resembles beach tennis.